MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/manage-kaizala-groups.md

 ### Flat or hierarchal group

-Flat or hierarchal groups have two user roles: Admin and Member.
+Flat or hierarchal groups have two user roles: admin and member.
 The following sections describe how you can add them to a group.

 #### Add admins or members